 America’s Essential Hospitals’ annual profile of its membership finds that essential hospitals across the nation continue to provide more uncompensated care, treat more uninsured and Medicaid patients, and offer more physician residencies on average than other U.S. hospitals.

-- treated a community of which roughly half were uninsured or on Medicaid;
+- treated a community of which three-quarters were uninsured or covered by Medicaid or Medicare;

 - trained nearly three times as many physician residents as other U.S. teaching hospitals.